mhubii/gazebo_plugins/README.md

 make
 ```

-Once you have built the project, in order for Gazebo to find the generated libraries, you need add the plugin path environment variable in your `~/.bashrc` as follows
+Once you have built the project, in order for Gazebo to find the generated libraries, you need edit the plugin path environment variable in your `~/.bashrc` as follows

 ```
 export GAZEBO_PLUGIN_PATH=<folder to which you cloned this repository>/gazebo_plugins/build/lib:$GAZEBO_PLUGIN_PATH